QuantEcon/lecture-source-py/source/rst/about_py.rst

 It has a relatively small core language supported by many libraries.

-Other features
+Other features of Python:

-* A multiparadigm language, in that multiple programming styles are supported (procedural, object-oriented, functional, etc.).
+* multiple programming styles are supported (procedural, object-oriented, functional, etc.)

-* Interpreted rather than compiled.
+* it is interpreted rather than compiled.